protocontext/protocontext/README.md

 **The open standard + search engine for AI-readable web content.**

-The open standard + search engine for AI-readable web content.
 Like robots.txt tells crawlers what to index, context.txt tells AI agents what your site is about.

 [![Spec v1.0](https://img.shields.io/badge/spec-v1.0-10b981?style=flat-square)](SPEC.md)